AdobeDocs/graphql-mesh-gateway/src/pages/gateway/extending-unified-schema.md

 [Combining multiple Sources](../reference/combining-multiple-sources.md) explains how `additionalResolvers` can shape and augment the unified schema with custom resolvers.

-Alternatively, using an `additionalResolvers` custom resolver in API Mesh for Adobe Developer App Builder allows you to [attach a `JavaScript` or `TypeScript` file](../reference/handlers/index.md#reference-local-files-in-handlers) to export the custom resolver's implementation.
+Alternatively, using the `additionalResolvers` config allows you to upload a custom resolver,  as a [`JavaScript` file](../reference/handlers/index.md#reference-local-files-in-handlers), to the Mesh.

 ## Programmatic `additionalResolvers`